Skip to main content

 Drupal 7 EOL and how long will Drupal 9 be Supported

 How long will Drupal 9 be supported.
-Currently it is 2023.
-This is a question site owners and builders of Drupal need to ask.
-While that seems a long way off, and upgrading from Drupal 8 to 9 is relatively easy compared to previous upgrades from 5 to 6 and 6 to Drupal 7.
+Currently, it is 2023.
+This is a crucial question for Drupal site owners and builders.
+While that may seem like a long time away, upgrading from Drupal 8 to 9 is relatively easy compared to previous upgrades from Drupal 5 to 6 and 6 to Drupal 7.

-Where does this leave us with all the Drupal 7 sites which need to be upgraded to Drupal 9?
-The year is 2022 as Drupal 7 keeps getting to stay around for just a bit longer to help developers and owners get upgraded.
+Where does this leave the Drupal 7 sites that still need to be upgraded to Drupal 9?
+The year is 2022, and Drupal 7 continues to be supported for a bit longer to help developers and owners with the upgrade process.

-Drupal 8 and 9 are really coming into their own in recent years, and Drupal 8 had great enhancements comparatively to Drupal 7, and the contributed modules are looking in good shape for the future of Drupal.
+Drupal 8 and 9 have really come into their own in recent years.
+Drupal 8 offered significant enhancements compared to Drupal 7, and the contributed modules are looking promising for the future of Drupal.

 Popular posts from this blog